 'BioShock 2' launch trailer

-BioShock, and its acclaimed satire of capitalism, self-interest and Rand, is nowhere near as brave as its sequel, which chooses as its philosophical quarries notions of community, collectivism and altruism.
-The antagonist, Dr Sofia Lamb, aims to inject the genetic memories stored in people's blood into a single individual, effectively imbuing that person with a physical understanding of every other person's needs, desires and experiences.
-This "true utopian," selected to be Lamb's daughter, Eleanor, will be, in theory, an efficient and altruistic leader of the world, whose decisions will be based not on potentially selfish ideology, but intrinsic empathy towards all.
+BioShock, and its acclaimed satire of capitalism, self-interest, and Rand, is nowhere near as brave as its sequel, which chooses as its philosophical quarries notions of community, collectivism, and altruism.
+The antagonist, Dr. Sofia Lamb, aims to inject the genetic memories stored in people's blood into a single individual, effectively imbuing that person with a physical understanding of every other person's needs, desires, and experiences.
+This "true utopian," selected to be Lamb's daughter, Eleanor, will be, in theory, an efficient and altruistic leader of the world, whose decisions will be based not on selfish ideology, but intrinsic empathy towards all.

 BioShock 2 argues the impossibility of absolute altruism.
-To equally and unwaveringly care for absolutely everybody, at all times, in all things, is not possible – no system or person is capable of balancing the vastly different experiences and expectations that human beings have.
-At the same time, any system that proposed to do such a thing would still, BioShock 2 recognises, require a leader, and so a utilitarian society is shown to be an hypocrisy, insofar as it being a society in the first place.
+To equally and unwaveringly care for absolutely everybody, at all times, in all things, is not possible—no system or person is capable of balancing the vastly different experiences and expectations that human beings have.
+BioShock 2 recognizes that at the same time, any system that proposed to do such a thing would still require a leader, and so a utilitarian society is shown to be an hypocrisy, insofar as it being a society in the first place.

 "Dadification" is a term you may have heard, particularly in this essay by Mattie Brice.
 It describes a specific and unfortunately common type of video game story, wherein the playable protagonist is male and has to rescue and/or protect a sometimes younger, but always vulnerable female companion, essentially a daughter surrogate.
 The Last of Us is a prescient example, also BioShock Infinite, Splinter Cell: Conviction, the original Silent Hill.
-But where the relationship between the father and daughter is often romanticised in games – since games are often made by middle-aged men, who themselves have children – BioShock 2 characterises "dadification" as monstrous, perverse.
+But where the relationship between the father and daughter is often romanticized in games—since games are often made by middle-aged men, who themselves have children—BioShock 2 characterizes "dadification" as monstrous, perverse.

-There's nothing pretty or romantic about it, just sick, repulsive and strange imagery.
-BioShock can take some credit for this, since it's the game that birthed the Big Daddies and the Little Sisters, but BioShock 2 is almost entirely about their relationship – it foregrounds their ugly, nightmarish image of parenthood, where love for and the need to protect one's children is partly the forced result of internal chemicals and hormones.
+There's nothing pretty or romantic about it, just sick, repulsive, and strange.
+BioShock can take some credit for this, since it's the game that birthed the Big Daddies and the Little Sisters, but BioShock 2 is almost entirely about their relationship.
+It foregrounds their ugly, nightmarish image of parenthood, where love for and the need to protect one's children is partly the forced result of internal chemicals and hormones.
 Unlike a lot of other "dad" games, being a father isn't beautiful, or noble, in BioShock 2.
 It's a kind of grubby obligation.
 And the male's protective instinct doesn't result in some whirlwind end scene, where he is reunited with his daughter and she's safe, and everything is fine again.
 It simply sees him killing lots of enemies, while the little girl obscenely drinks blood.
-It's bizarre and horrible, the opposite of a romanticised "dadification" of games.

 But still, five years since its release, BioShock 2 remains sidelined.
-It didn't have the new-found celebrity of Ken Levine to help publicise it, nor was it in a fortunate position credibility wise – sequels, especially to beloved original IP, are often doomed from birth.
+It didn't have the new-found celebrity of Ken Levine to help publicize it, nor was it in a fortunate position credibility wise—sequels, especially to beloved original IP, are often doomed from birth.
 But it is, truly, the best BioShock game.
 It has loftier themes and more interesting writing than either of its siblings, but they're disguised by fun-first shooting mechanics and joyful, B-movie excess.
 Play the scene where Sinclair, your comrade, is transformed into a Big Daddy and try not to smile.